- What is a lead management system?

 Too many leads, not enough process

-- Too much time on immature leads.
+- Spending too much time on immature leads.

 The false sense of security provided by CRMs

-- When to follow up?
+- When to follow up.

-- On which channel?
+- On which channel.

-- With what message?
+- With what message.

-“ the leads are no good”… when in fact it’s the system that’s no good. 😬A Lead Management System is much more than just a tool
+A Lead Management System is much more than just a tool

 - Lead capture. 🕸️

-- Qualifying and scoring them. 📝
+- Qualification and scoring. 📝

-Limitations and benefits of lead management system
+Limitations and benefits of Lead Management system

 | Limitations of LM | Benefits |